-How To Write a Novel: The Complete 20-Step Guide
+How to Write a Novel (Without Fail): The Ultimate 20-Step Guide

 One thing I’ve found is that when successful people take on a task, they think through every part of the process from beginning to end.
 They create a plan.
 Their plan might change, but starting with a plan gives them clear focus for what they’re setting out to accomplish.

-Most of the steps we’ve been talking about in this post involve planning (writing is coming up next, don’t worry!), but in your plan, it’s important to think through things all the way to the end, the publishing and marketing process.
+Most of the steps we’ve been talking about in this post involve planning (writing is coming up next, don’t worry), but in your plan, it’s important to think through things all the way to the end—the publishing and marketing process.

-So spend ten or twenty minutes dreaming about how you’ll publish this novel (self-publish vs. traditional publish) and how you’ll promote it (to your email list, on social media, via Amazon ads?).
+So spend ten or twenty minutes dreaming about how you’ll publish your novel (self-publishing vs. traditional publishing) and how you’ll promote it (to your email list, on social media, via Amazon ads, etc.).

-By thinking things through to the end, you’ll make it much more likely to actually get there.
+By brainstorming about the publishing and marketing process, you’ll make it much more likely to actually finish your novel because you’re eager for (and know what you want to do when you’re at) the end.

+Have no idea how to get published?
+Check out our 10-step book publishing and launch guide here.

 16. Write (With Low Expectations)